-Over the last couple of weeks I did a talk about Codesmells and Refactoring at the PHP user group Dresden and the PHP user group Munich.
+Over the last couple of weeks I did a talk about Codesmells and Refactoring at the International PHP Conference, the PHP user group Dresden and the PHP user group Munich.

 At the PHP User Group Munich in March I presented a talk called “Automate all the things”.
 Its an introduction into automation with Ansible, Ant and Jenkins.
 It’s basically about setting up servers and deploying your application to different environments by just pushing a button.
 The talk was recorded and is available on YouTube so have fun 😉

 Yesterday I gave a talk at the PHP User Group in Mannheim.

 Over the last couple of month, my Twitter feed recurrently showed me tweets like “If you feel safe releasing on Mondays, why don’t you on Fridays” or “If you can’t release on a Friday you can’t release at all”.
 I didn’t like the tone of this tweets, and they felt wrong.